Camping during COVID-19

 Prince Edward Island

 Many provinces and territories are limiting access to inbound visitors and some also require mandatory self-isolation upon arrival.
-Please make sure you are aware of any travel restrictions or requirements and plan well in advance.
-Canadians who plan to travel outside of their home province to camp at or visit a Parks Canada destination must follow all applicable local and provincial or territorial travel restrictions, including requirements for self-isolation.
+Those who plan to travel outside of their local area to camp at or visit a Parks Canada destination must follow all applicable travel restrictions, including requirements for self-isolation.

 It is not possible to self-isolate at Parks Canada campgrounds.
 You must comply with and complete any provincial or territorial requirements for self-isolation before arriving to camp at a Parks Canada place.